jonro2955/odin_javascript_9_memory_card/public/README.md

 # Memory Card Game

-A game built using React.
-Rules: The goal of this game is to click all items no more than once.
-There are a total of 20 items, but only 10 randomly selected items are shown on screen at any one time.
-To win, you must click all 20 items only once by memorizing what you've clicked.
-Clicking an item twice will result in an automatic restart.
-Game data are stored and updated using react's component states.
+This project is a game built using React from [The Odin Project](https://www.theodinproject.com/).
+The goal is to demonstrate my understanding of of ReactJS functional components, hooks, state management and lifecycle methods.

 <hr/>